When you send cryptocurrency from your Digital Surge account to an external wallet, a withdrawal fee applies.

 The total amount you entered

-The transaction fee
+The withdrawal fee

 The final amount the receiving wallet will receive